-Level 3 Reviews are to be categorised at Level 3 if any of the following factors indicate issues inherent to the child protection system, and present opportunities for improvement to systems, legislation, policies and/or practices to resolve those issues and/or to prevent future avoidable deaths:
+A case categorisation framework sets the standard terms of reference for all reviews to be considered by the Board.

-- There are indications of systemic shortcomings in government services - There were serious oversights, or issues in relation to funded service providers or other entities prior to the child's death - Multiple (or isolated but significant) opportunities for system intervention or agency coordination were missed - Significant or obvious child death prevention mechanisms did not function as expected or were not in place.
+To assist the Board in setting its terms of reference for each review, the Chair, with the support of the Secretariat, categorises each case into one of three levels (level 1, 2 or 3).
+Level 3 reviews are those requiring the greatest preparatory work and consideration by the Board.
+They typically have the highest number of system issues identified with potential for major opportunities system learning (see Step 2.2.
+Secretariat assesses the presence and degree of system issues in a case).

-Level 2 Reviews may be categorised at Level 2 if any of the following factors present opportunities for improvements to systems, legislation, policies and/or practices.
-Child death prevention mechanisms may be considered:
+Case categorisation decisions are informed by the internal review reports and other information at hand.
+The framework should be applied flexibly, on a case-by-case basis.
+When considering the level of a review, a higher level may be recommended if relevant factors are present, such cases involving a child that has died from fatal assault and neglect or suicide or was in state care at the time of their death.

-- Agency oversights, mistakes, or service gaps exist but have been adequately identified and considered in the internal review process - Themes inherent in the child protection system are identified which require monitoring to determine their full extent and impact - Relevant child death prevention mechanisms require monitoring to determine their ongoing effectiveness.
+Child Death Review Board Oucensland Family & Child Commission

-Level 1 Reviews may be categorised at Level 1 if the circumstances of the case present limited or no opportunities for system learnings and/or do not support ongoing monitoring of system themes or child death prevention mechanisms-particularly if the following apply:
+Case categorisation framework

-- The agency review process does not identify or indicate agency oversights or missed opportunities for intervention - The death of the child was anticipated for medical reasons and the system response was appropriate under the circumstances - The child and their family had minimal contact with the child protection system prior to the child's death, including where involvement was triggered by the incident leading to their death.
+Level 3 Cases are to be categorised at Level 3 if any of the following factors indicate issues inherent to the systems that interacted with the child and family, and present opportunities for improvement to systems, legislation, policies and/or practices to resolve those issues and/or to prevent future avoidable deaths: There are indications of systemic shortcomings in government services There were serious oversights, or issues in relation to funded service providers or other entities prior to the child's death Multiple (or isolated but significant) opportunities for system intervention or agency coordination were missed Significant or obvious child death prevention mechanisms did not function as expected or were not in place.
+Level 2 Cases may be categorised at Level 2 if either of the following factors present opportunities for improvements to systems, legislation, policies and/or practices.
+Child death prevention mechanisms may be considered: Themes inherent in the systems that interacted with the child and family are identified which require monitoring to determine their full extent and impact Relevant child death prevention mechanisms require monitoring to determine their ongoing effectiveness.
+Level 1 Cases may be categorised at Level 1 if the circumstances of the case present limited or no opportunities for system learnings and/or do not support ongoing monitoring of system themes or child death prevention mechanisms-particularly if the following apply: The agency review process does not identify or indicate agency oversights or missed opportunities for intervention • The death of the child was anticipated for medical reasons and the system response was appropriate under the circumstances.